Ditectrev/DP-203/README.md

 ### You need to integrate the on-premises data sources and Azure Synapse Analytics.
 The solution must meet the data integration requirements.
 Which type of integration runtime should you use?

-- [ ] Azure-SSIS integration runtime
+- [ ] Azure-SSIS integration runtime.
-- [ ] self-hosted integration runtime
+- [ ] self-hosted integration runtime.
-- [x] Azure integration runtime
+- [x] Azure integration runtime.

 ### You have an Azure SQL database named Database1 and two Azure event hubs named HubA and HubB.
 The data consumed from each source is shown in the following table.
 You need to implement Azure Stream Analytics to calculate the average fare per mile by driver.
 How should you configure the Stream Analytics input for each source?

 ![Question 99](images/question99.jpg)

-- [ ] Box 1: Reference.
-Box 2: Stream.
-Box 3 Stream.
+- [ ] HubA: Reference.
+HubB: Stream.
+Databasel: Stream.
-- [ ] Box 1: Reference.
-Box 2: Reference.
-Box 3 Stream.
+- [ ] HubA: Reference.
+HubB: Reference.
+Databasel: Stream.
-- [x] Box 1: Stream.
-Box 2: Stream.
-Box 3 Reference.
+- [x] HubA: Stream.
+HubB: Stream.
+Databasel: Reference.
-- [ ] Box 1: Reference.
-Box 2: Stream.
-Box 3 Stream.
+- [ ] HubA: Reference.
+HubB: Stream.
+Databasel: Stream.

 ### You create an Azure Databricks cluster and specify an additional library to install.
 When you attempt to load the library to a notebook, the library in not found.
 You need to identify the cause of the issue.
 What should you review?

-- [ ] notebook logs
+- [ ] notebook logs.
-- [ ] cluster event logs
+- [x] cluster event logs.
-- [c] global init scripts logs
+- [ ] global init scripts logs.
-- [ ] workspace logs
+- [ ] workspace logs.

 ### You are designing an Azure Databricks table.
 The table will ingest an average of 20 million streaming events per day.
 You need to persist the events in the table for use in incremental load pipeline jobs in Azure Databricks.
 The solution must minimize storage costs and incremental load times.
 What should you include in the solution?